whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 Start small, learn consistently, and remember that every expert was once a beginner who made plenty of mistakes along the way.

-The hardware examples and prices mentioned are just that - examples.
+> **DISCLAIMER** The hardware examples and prices mentioned are just that - examples.
 Your hardware needs and financial situation are unique to you.
 {:.prompt-info }